 Welcome to Year 6

 Hello!
+Welcome back to the Spring term.
 As I'm sure you are aware, Year 6 is a very important year as it will be the last year of your child's primary education at Dovecot Primary School, and they will be formally tested w/c 13th May.
 Attendance is critical for all of us, nobody can afford to miss a day!
 Don't forget the initiative which means that the class with the best attendance each week is rewarded with toast.
 It is so important, and not just for the tasty snack!

 To support them further, we believe that listening to children read is vital.
 Children are expected to read from their school library book every night: parents/guardians can record their child’s progress in their reading record books.
 Together, we need to challenge every child to read widely, and often.
 How many can earn Bronze or Silver reading awards this term, or move up to the next colour in the reading scheme?

 Everyone has a personal log-in for a software programme we use three times a week, Reading Plus.
 Do ask them to show you how it works, and how they can earn rewards for success.
 If they are ever at a loose end, could they be encouraged to complete another read at home?